Religious perspectives on tattooing: Oriental Christianity

-Latter-day Saints
+The Church of Jesus Christ of Latter-day Saints

-Latter-day Saint leaders, most notably church president Gordon B. Hinckley in 2000 and 2007, have discouraged church members from getting tattoos.
+Leaders of The Church of Jesus Christ of Latter-day Saints, most notably the late church president Gordon B. Hinckley in 2000 and 2007, have discouraged church members from getting tattoos.
 Latter-day Saints view bodies as a sacred gift from God, a metaphorical and literal temple to house the Spirit, as written in 1 Corinthians 3:16–17 and 1 Corinthians 6:19–20.
 Tattoos are often compared to graffiti on a temple.
 Apostle David A. Bednar said "the very thought of finding such inappropriate markings on a temple is offensive to all of us."
 Tattoos and multiple body piercings are also considered to be part of a worldly fad of shallow individuality, and church members are cautioned to not "pay ovations to the god of style."

 While past editions of written behavioural guidelines, including the 2011 'For the Strength of Youth' pamphlet and the early 2022 'Gospel Topics' essays, contained explicit rules against tattooing, recent editions have instead contained broader directives to "honour the sacredness of your body" and "respect [your body] as [you] would a temple."
 However, the counsel of past leaders generally continues to apply today.

 There are no consequences prescribed for church members who get tattoos; any discipline is up to the discretion of the member's bishop.
 However, those with tattoos who wish to serve as a proselytising missionary must have their applications reviewed on a case-by-case basis.
 For those who convert to Mormonism, the church states that "previously existing tattoos will not prevent one from serving in the Church and receiving all of God's blessings."

 Any member with a tattoo is encouraged to personally consider its removal, because on one hand "if you have a tattoo, you wear a constant reminder of a mistake you have made," and on the other hand "church members believe God loves all of His children, regardless of what they look like."

 In popular culture, motivational speaker Al Carraway gained celebrity for her 2015 book "More than the Tattooed Mormon", which discusses her struggle to fit in with fellow church members as a convert with many visible tattoos.